Disclosures and subpoenas

 Serving a subpoena

 A subpoena must be personally served on an individual.
 It can’t be served on an organisation.
-For example, if you wish to subpoena police records, you cannot issue a subpoena on the Queensland Police.
-In this situation, you must issue your subpoena to a member of the police force.
-For example, Commissioner of Police.
+For example, if you wish to subpoena police records, you must issue your subpoena to a member of the police force.
+For example, the Commissioner of Police.

-The person issuing the subpoena pays for all reasonable costs of:
+The person issuing the subpoena pays for all reasonable costs, including:

 • finding, gathering, copying and delivering the documents to court

-• if the witness is a professional, for example, doctor, counsellor or school teacher, the person issuing the subpoena may have to pay their professional costs on an hourly basis.
+• sometimes, if the witness is a professional (e.g. doctor, counsellor or teacher) paying their professional costs on an hourly basis.

 Witnesses